edgeimpulse/mtb-example-edgeimpulse-keyword-spotting/README.md

 5. The **Application(s) Root Path** defaults to the Eclipse workspace which is usually the desired location for the application.
 If you want to store the application in a different location, you can change the *Application(s) Root Path* value.
 Applications that share libraries should be in the same root path.

 6. Click **Create** to complete the application creation process.

+7. Open the **Modus Toolbox Library Manager** and browse to the project directory that you just created and ensure the following libraries are installed:
+     - abstraction-rtos
+     - cat1cm0p
+     - clib-support
+     - cmsis
+     - core-lib
+     - core-make
+     - emwin
+     - freertos
+     - mtb-hal-cat1
+     - mtb-pdl-cat1
+     - recipe-make-cat1a
+     - retarget-io
+     - serial-flash

+8. If using the BLE Pioneer kit also install the following libraries:
+     - bmi260
+     - btstack
+     - btstack-integration
+     - display-eink-e2271cs021
+     - sensor-motion-bmi260

 For more details, see the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.infineon.com/MTBEclipseIDEUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mt_ide_user_guide.pdf*).